-Bring your college credits and we’ll figure out how to apply them to your NGU degree.
-You must have at least a 2.0 GPA and 12 transferable hours to be considered for transfer admissions.
-Any student with less than 12 transferable hours must then meet freshman admission requirements.
+Bring your college credits and we’ll help you apply them to your NGU degree.
+You must have at least a 2.0 GPA.
+Any student with less than 12 college credit hours must then meet freshman admission requirements.

 Start your application today!
 You can save your progress as you go and come back to finish when you’re ready.
 To complete the application, you will need:

 - Official transcripts from all colleges and universities previously attended

 You can transfer up to 90 credit hours toward completing an undergraduate degree.
 As part of the admission process, we review your transcript, evaluate your credits, and translate your courses into NGU courses.
 We send this evaluation to you after acceptance.
 This gives you a clear idea how long it will take to complete your NGU degree.